datalad/datalad/docs/source/metadata.rst

 DataLad has built-in, modular, and extensible support for metadata in various formats.
 Metadata is extracted from a dataset and its content by one or more extractors that have to be enabled in a dataset's configuration.
-Extractors yield metadata in a JSON-LD-like structure that can be arbitrarily complex and deeply nested.
+Extractors yield metadata in a JSON-LD_-like structure that can be arbitrarily complex and deeply nested.
 Metadata from each extractor is kept unmodified, unmangled, and separate from metadata of other extractors.
 This design enables tailored applications using particular metadata that can use Datalad as a